 University Incomplete Policy

-Classes required for the PhD degree may be waived if taken at another university, however they don't have to be transferred.
-The Graduate Education Committee should be petitioned to waive the course, after an advisor agrees that equivalent coursework has been met.
+Classes required for the Ph.D. degree may be waived if taken at another university, however they cannot be transferred.
+The Graduate Education Committee should be petitioned to waive the course, after an advisor or course instructor agrees that equivalent coursework has been met.

-A master's thesis is optional for completing the CIS master's program.
-If you are planning to write a master's thesis, you should contact the Graduate School for the latest version of the University of Oregon Style and Policy Manual.
-The Graduate Coordinator has samples of previous master's theses for you to review.
-A minimum of 9 thesis credits are required, a maximum of 12 is allowed.
+A master's thesis is an option for completing the CS master's program.
+If you are planning to write a master's thesis, you should contact the Division of Graduate Studies for the latest version of the University of Oregon Style and Policy Manual.
+The Graduate Program Coordinator has samples of previous master's theses for you to review.
+A minimum of nine thesis credits are required, a maximum of 12 is allowed.

 Application for Degree

-It is the student's responsibility to file an application for degree through the Graduate School by the second week of the term in which they will graduate.
+It is the student's responsibility to file an application for degree through the Division of Graduate Studies by the second week of the term in which they will graduate.
 Graduation forms, policies and resources are found online.
-Reminder: Graduate students must register for, and successfully complete, 3 graduate credits in residency for the term in which the degree is received.
+Reminder: Graduate students must register for, and successfully complete, three (3) graduate credits in residency for the term in which the degree is received.